 After its NBC run, Inch High would go into syndicated replays in select markets for some ten years.

 This series provides examples of:

-- Actually a Doombot: Two episodes of Inch High Private Eye featured a mad dollmaker as a villain.
-In the first, sold clockwork manikins to department stores that would rob them.
+- Actually a Doombot: Two episodes of Inch High Private Eye featured Spumoni, a mad dollmaker as a villain.
+In the first, sold clockwork mannequins to department stores that would rob them.
 In the end, he's arrested but a failed escape attempt reveals that they only caught a robotic duplicate.
-Due to the prevalence in Robotic Reveal in the cartoons of the era the main characters never even consider the possibility that the real guy is still at large... until he comes back with robotic duplicates of the main character and his boss, and successfully ruins their reputation.
+The talking detached head warns of his return, which happens in the series finale as he comes back with robotic duplicates of the main character and his boss, and successfully ruins their reputation.